mcpython4-coding/Documentation/mcpython/storage/SaveFile.md

         - chest container stores now also the loot table link when set
     - 4: introduced: 31.03.2020, outdated since: -, not loadable since: -
         - block coordinates are stored now relative to chunk; decreases chunk size
-    - 5: introduced: 17.03.2020 [part of entity update], outdated since: -, not loadable since: -
+    - 5: introduced: 17.03.2020 [part of entity update], outdated since: 11.06.2020, not loadable since: -
         - added entity serializer
+    - 6: introduced: 11.06.2020, outdated since: -, not loadable since: -
+        - re-write of data fixer system, old still fix-able
+        - removed "version"-attribute out of region files and inventory files
+        - data fixers are applied to the WHOLE world ON LOAD, not when needed

     variable G.STORAGE_VERSION - the latest version, used for upgrading